 Asides from this, Fairtrade can also do a lot of damage to poor farmers, who have to pay a considerable amount of money to join up and organise their businesses in ways that might not work for producers in the poorest countries. (source)

 This is not to say that all Fairtrade coffee is inherently exploitative, after all it has been a huge catalyst for change and awareness, especially in its beginnings.
-There is good Fairtrade coffee out there, we simply need to dig a little deeper under the surface sometimes.
-Being certified Fairtrade doesn’t make coffee perfect, and not being certified Fairtrade doesn’t make it exploitation.
-There are good options out there, we just need to think critically.
+There is good Fairtrade coffee out there, we simply need to dig a little deeper under the surface sometimes, as being certified Fairtrade doesn’t make coffee perfect.
+There are great Fairtrade options out there, we just need to think critically and look for a little more information.

 To avoid confusion, here are some of the other accreditations you may see floating around the coffee world (taken from The Guardian’s 2015 article):